Last Updated on

 The long stretch of undeveloped Ventanilla beach is home to twenty-five Zapotec families that are dedicated to preserving the ecology of the area and volunteer to protect the hundreds of sea turtles who lay their eggs here each year.
 The volunteers also serve as passionate and incredibly knowledgeable guides who offer two-hour tours of the lagoon for only $35 pesos or $3 USD.
 Thousands of acres of mangroves contain a wide variety of wildlife, including iguanas, turtles, herons, ducks, woodpeckers and crocodiles that will swim right up to the boat and even on to the guide’s paddle!

-After two lazy days in Mazunte, we headed the two miles down the main street to the Zipolite – read our post on Zipolite here!
+After two lazy days in Mazunte, we headed down the main street to Zipolite – which, even though it’s just two miles down the road, had a completely different feel to it.